Codworth/esp-host/README.md

 # esp-host

-Today I show you a simple way to serve payload using the esp8266 , simply flash the included .bin to any esp8266 module with 4M flash or larger and connect to the wifi network named "PS4-WIFI" , then go to [Settings] > [User Guide]
+Today I show you a simple way to serve payload using the esp8266

 ![alt tag](https://raw.githubusercontent.com/Codworth/esp-host/master/esp8266.jpg)

 Benefits of using the ESP8266

-    -extremely low cost hardware , available worldwide -easy to program and update via usb
-    -completely block all possibility of firmware updates -ability to run 24/7 via usb, self-hosted payload, no external apps or programs required.
+    -extremely low cost hardware , available worldwide -ability to run 24/7 via usb, self-hosted payload, no external apps or programs required.
+    -completely block all updates
-    -no need to edit dns servers or settings, features automatic redirect.
+    -no need for custom dns server or settings, features automatic redirect.
+    -easy to program and update via usb
     -very low power consumption